IMF cash in bag, a debt moratorium may give Ukraine what it needs

-LONDON Ukraine, seeking to plug a $15 billion-plus (10 billion pounds) funding gap via debt restructuring, may find that a multi-year payment moratorium does the trick, with investors possibly having to swallow a smaller eventual writedown than feared.
+LONDON, March 11 Ukraine, seeking to plug a $15 billion-plus funding gap via debt restructuring, may find that a multi-year payment moratorium does the trick, with investors possibly having to swallow a smaller eventual writedown than feared.

 The country is expected to get the nod from the International Monetary Fund (IMF) later on Wednesday for a $17.5 billion loan package, and the fund assumes Kiev will get $15.4 billion from talks with creditors